-This page is about the security of RC4 encryption in TLS.
+This page is about the security of RC4 encryption in TLS and WPA/TKIP.
 For details of the Lucky 13 attack on CBC-mode encryption in TLS, click here.

 The Transport Layer Security (TLS) protocol aims to provide confidentiality and integrity of data in transit across untrusted networks like the Internet.
 It is widely used to secure web traffic and e-commerce transactions on the Internet.
 Around 50% of all TLS traffic is currently protected using the RC4 algorithm.
 It has become increasingly popular because of recent attacks on CBC-mode encryption on TLS, and is now recommended by many commentators.

-We have found a new attack against TLS that allows an attacker to recover a limited amount of plaintext from a TLS connection when RC4 encryption is used.
-The attacks arise from statistical flaws in the keystream generated by the RC4 algorithm which become apparent in TLS ciphertexts when the same plaintext is repeatedly encrypted at a fixed location across many TLS sessions.
+We have found new attacks against TLS that allows an attacker to recover a limited amount of plaintext from a TLS connection when RC4 encryption is used.
+The attacks arise from statistical flaws in the keystream generated by the RC4 algorithm which become apparent in TLS ciphertexts when the same plaintext is repeatedly encrypted.

 We have carried out experiments to demonstrate the feasibility of the attacks.

 The most effective countermeasure against our attack is to stop using RC4 in TLS.
-There are other, less-effective countermeasures against our attacks and we are working with a number of TLS software developers to prepare patches and security advisories.
+There are other, less-effective countermeasures against our attacks and we have worked with a number of TLS software developers to prepare patches and security advisories.

 Who are we?